NKID00/chess-in-5d-stripped/README.md

 ## Introduction

-Open source implementation of '5D Chess With Multiverse Time Travel' created by Conor Peterson.
+Open source implementation of '5D Chess With Multiverse Time Travel'.

 Chess In 5D aims to reimplement the rules as found in the original.
 This project looks to implement additional features also not found in the game:
  - Standarized notation to record games in a text format
  - Save and analyze previous games